Whether you're in great shape or just skinny-fat, training for simultaneous fat loss and muscle gain will help you get you even closer to your goals.

 Keep rest times short.
 Again, this maximizes the metabolic impact of your workouts.

 Ironically, being in great shape puts you in a similar bind to the skinny-fat trainee.
 Because your body can only gain muscle very slowly at this point, it’s easy for a large caloric surplus to spill over into fat gain.
-And because your body doesn’t have much fat left to lose, it’ll be resistant to losing any more; it will try its best to lose muscle because evolution has designed our bodies first and foremost to avoid starvation.
+And because your body doesn’t have much fat left to lose, it’ll be resistant to more fat loss and weight loss; it will try its best to lose muscle because evolution has designed our bodies first and foremost to avoid starvation.

 If you’re in this group, your prescription differs from that of the skinny-fat trainee in a few key ways.